 Other than generating random numbers on blockchain, VSS protocol is also used to enhance the security of the wallet [18], and in electronic voting [20], and in the setup phase of the zkSNARKs protocols, such as Groth16 [13] and Plonk [14].
 While Groth16 needs setup for each program, Plonk needs only one universal setup, in the premise that there is at least one honest participant that does not collude to deduce the group secret.
-The schema of continuous key rotation fits for the systems that consider the group members can change, thus a new setup phase is needed because the new joined member does not trust the public parameters generated by the old ones.
+The schema of continuous key rotation fits for the systems that consider the group secret in the initial setup phase could be leaked, and the group members can change, thus a new setup phase is needed because the new joined member does not trust the public parameters generated by the old ones.